-10th International Conference on Thrombosis and Hemostasis Issues in Cancer (ICTHIC) is organized by Services Comunicazione Eventi Cultura (CEC) srl / Servizi Comunicazione Eventi Cultura (CEC) s.r.l. and will be held from Apr 17 - 19, 2020 at Bergamo, Lombardia, Italy.
+10th International Conference on Thrombosis and Hemostasis Issues in Cancer (ICTHIC) is organized by Services Comunicazione Eventi Cultura (CEC) srl / Servizi Comunicazione Eventi Cultura (CEC) s.r.l. and will be held from Oct 23 - 25, 2020 at Ex-Monastery of Sant'Agostino - Aula Magna - University of Bergamo, Bergamo, Lombardia, Italy.
+This Conference has been approved for a maximum of 17 CME points.
 Course Description: The aim of ICTHIC is to review the recent advances in the understanding of the pathogenesis, prevention and treatment of thrombotic and hemorrhagic complications in cancer patients, both from the basic and clinical research points of view.
 Course Topics: • Epidemiology • Thromboprophylaxis in Medical Patients • Treatment of VTE • Thromboprophylaxis in Surgical Patients • Hypercoagulation and Biomarkers • Complement-driven Thrombotic Syndromes • Gender- and Age-related Issues • Hemostasis in Cancer Biology • Molecular Mechanisms of Thrombosis in Cancer • Tumor Cell/Vascular Cell Interactions • Angiogenesis • Inflammation • New Antithrombotic Drugs • Anticoagulation and Cancer Survival • Arterial Thrombosis • Bleeding • Congenital and Acquired Risk Factors • Thrombohemorrhagic Syndromes • Thrombocytopenia in cancer • Antitumor Properties of Antithrombotics • Microparticles • New Assays for Hypercoagulability • Fibrinolysis • Proteases Additional details will be posted as soon as they are available.